 Moore’s problem was that they were doing one of these things to her friend Rose McGee.
 A longtime Minneapolis community leader, McGee was unable to make her payments after being laid off from her job at a local nonprofit.

 With her financial situation changing drastically, McGee immediately approached Citibank, her mortgage holder, hoping to work with the bank on a payment solution that could keep her in her home of 18 years.
-While it entered into mortgage modification negotiations with McGee, Citibank simultaneously started taking steps to foreclose on her home unbeknownst to her—a practice known as dual-tracking, which was recently made illegal.
+While it entered into mortgage modification negotiations with McGee, Citibank simultaneously started taking steps to foreclose on her home unbeknownst to her—a practice known as dual-tracking, which was recently made illegal after it was used extensively by banks during the mortgage crisis.
 The bank sold her home without notifying her.

 “I was outraged to know that it was the same bank that I had a mortgage with,” says Moore.
 “It made me feel like I needed to do something.”